lacymorrow/xspf-playlist/README.md

 > [!WARNING]
-> This project has deprecated dependencies and will receive no new updates
+> This project has deprecated dependencies and will receive no new updates.

 # XSPF Playlist